mas-bandwidth/yojimbo/BUILDING.md

 This creates Yojimbo.sln and opens it in Visual Studio for you.

-Now you can build the library and run individual test programs as you would for any other Visual Studio solution.
+You can now build the library and run individual test programs as you would for any other Visual Studio solution.

 ## Building on MacOS and Linux